pharmbio/pharmbio-web/content/toolservice/bioclipse.md

 +++
 date = "2016-11-01T14:33:02+01:00"
-description = "Bioclipse is a free and open source workbench for the life sciences." maintenance_status = "" taxonomies = "" title = "Bioclipse"
+description = "A free and open source workbench for the life sciences" maintenance_status = "" taxonomies = ""
+title = "Bioclipse"